xenopus-anatomy/xao/doc/index.md

 When it is time to make a new XAO release, merge any changes that should be included in the release with the master branch.

-Run the script to ensure the ontology is `is_a` complete and all terms have definitions and valid stage ranges.
+Run the script to ensure the ontology has a complete `is_a` structure and all terms have definitions and valid stage ranges.
 In the top level directory, execute the following:

     python scripts/obo_ontology_checks.py

 Fix any outstanding issues and commit the changes.

-Make sure the ontology header in the OBO file contains the following:

-    data-version: <release>
-    date: <date>
-    remark: <version>
+Obtain the OBO Ontology Release Tool (Oort), included in the [OWLTools](https://github.com/owlcollab/owltools) package.
+It generates release files and ontology subsets, assigns a version IRI, and provides ontology metadata and reasoner reports.

-where `data-version` is the release date in YYYY-MM-DD format, `date` is the time stamp of the most recent saved OBO file, and the `remark` contains the new version number assigned by Xenbase, e.g.:
+In preparation, open the `xenopus_anatomy.obo` file in a plain text editor and update the `remark` line in the header with the new XAO version number designated by Xenbase, e.g.:

-    data-version: 2015-05-27
-    date: 27:05:2015 22:52
     remark: Version: 4.0

-Manually edit these lines as necessary, sync the OBO and OWL ontologies, and commit the changes.
+Add or update any other `remarks` as needed.

+Delete the header's `data-version` line.

+Save the file.
+(There is no need to convert it to an OWL file at this time.)

+Delete the `Oort` directory, if one exists, from the repository.

+In the top level directory, execute the release runner with the following commands:

+    export PATH="$PATH:/path/to/owltools/OWLTools-Oort/bin"
+    ontology-release-runner --outdir Oort xenopus_anatomy.obo

+Check the `xao-reasoner-report` in the freshly generated `Oort` directory.
+If any problems were encountered, fix them and rerun the release.

+Delete the existing `xenopus_anatomy` files from the top level directory.
+Copy the `xao.obo` and `xao.owl` files that are in the `Oort` directory, paste them into the top level directory, and rename them `xenopus_anatomy.obo` and `xenopus_anatomy.owl`.

+Commit all changes.

-Set a git tag with a v prefix, e.g.:
+Set a git tag with a `v` prefix.
+The version must be exactly the same as the one you put in the OBO file header, e.g.:

     git tag v4.0